 The vines were draped with nets to keep the birds from eating the grapes.
 The owner said that as soon as the grapes turn colors, the birds arrive and they will destroy his entire vineyard in a matter of days if the nets weren’t there.
 The windmill in the back of the field generates wind.
 Yes, generates wind.
 The wind circulates warmer air down into the field and prevents the grapes from frosting and freezing.

 Gifford Hirlinger is on the outskirts of the main cluster of wineries in the Southside sub-region.
 It sits on the Washington side of Stateline Road which runs along the Washington/Oregon border.
 To the left is Oregon and to the right is Washington.

 We purchased the following wine from Gifford Hirlinger:

 - 2014 Stateline Red

 From Gifford Hirlinger we biked a short distance to Va Piano.
 Va Piano’s tasting room was extremely busy when we arrived.
 It had a Tuscan feel and I highly disliked their wine labels.
 First impressions were not great.

-Peter and I were quite sweaty and smelly at this point even though we’d only spent about 40 minutes total biking.
+Peter and I were quite sweaty and smelly at this point even though we’d only spent about 40 minutes of biking.
 I think we tasted 11 wines between the two of us at Va Piano.
 I went with the Current Release tasting because it contained more wines to taste.
-Peter went with the Library tasting because they were higher end wines.
+Peter went with the Library tasting because they were higher-end wines.